BMW M8 Competition v Ferrari GTC4 Lusso v tuned Nissan GT-R

 Completing our lineup is a Nissan GT-R. And not a brand-new one, either.
 This is a second-hand 2009 example that was bought for less than the price of a well-specced Audi A3.
 So, it’ll have no chance against these might GT cars, right?
 Well, some turbo-based tinkering means than this ageing GT-R produces 630hp and a colossal 780Nm of torque.
 It’s also the lightest car in our lineup, by far.

-So, which of these three sports cars-turned drag races will come out on top in our series of tests?
+So, which of these three sports cars-turned drag racers come out on top in our series of tests?
 Watch the video to find out…